In typical lighting setups, lighting instruments serve four functions:

 The photo below was shot with so-called formula or three-point lighting.

-Even though some lighting directors say there is no such thing as a "formula" for lighting, the formula we'll discuss will provide excellent results for most of your ▲ video work.
+Even though some lighting directors claim there is no such thing as a "formula" for lighting, we'll discuss in these modules will provide excellent results for most of your video work.

 We'll have a series of examples that shows this formula in action.